ldesousa/Ambiance-LightDark-Blue/README.md

 Ambiance-LightDark-Blue
 =======================

-A light dark theme for Ubuntu 14.04.
+A light dark theme for Ubuntu 14.04 and 16.04.
+Although not tested on all releases, this theme should be usable on every Ubuntu release reliant on Unity 7.

 Installation
 ------------